lightstep/opentelemetry-prometheus-sidecar/README.md

       --opentelemetry.use-meta-labels
                                  Prometheus target labels prefixed with __meta_ map into labels.
-      --include=INCLUDE ...
+      --filter=INCLUDE ...
 PromQL metric and label matcher which must pass for a series to be forwarded to OpenTelemetry.
 If repeated, the series must pass any of the filter sets to be forwarded.
       --startup.delay=STARTUP.DELAY